Common questions about prostate cancer screening

 - Risk of prostate cancer death within 10 years (0-100%)

 See a sample Decipher RP result report and learn more about interpreting these results.
+Patients should always discuss the results of their test with their physician.

 The Prolaris Prostate Cancer Prognostic Test analyzes positive cancer tissue from a previous prostate biopsy.
 The genetic test evaluates a patient’s National Comprehensive Cancer Network (NCCN) risk category as compared to the results of 46-gene expressions, including cell cycle progression genes selected based upon correlation with a patient’s prostate tumor cell proliferation.
 The Prolaris molecular score measures cell proliferation, not including clinical variables.
 The score falls between 0 and 10, with 0 being the least aggressive and 10 being the most.
 The Prolaris Score combined with clinical variables show the 10-year risk of prostate cancer specific mortality on active surveillance (0-100%) and 10-year metastasis risk with definitive treatment (0-100%).
 See a sample Prolaris test result and learn more about how to interpret these results.